dymmond/edgy/docs/fields.md

 !!!
 Note:
     If **through** is an abstract model it will be used as a template (a new model is generated with through as base).

+!!!
+Note:
+    The index parameter is passed through to the ForeignKey fields but is not required.
+The intern ForeignKey fields create with their primary key constraint and unique_together fallback their own index.
+    You should be warned that the same for ForeignKey fields applies here for index, so you most probably don't want to use an index here.

 #### IPAddressField